 By Ming Wu on Jun 28, 2021 6:22:08 AM

 Globalization means many of us are enjoying the benefits of working in a more diverse team, but diversity can bring challenges around communication.
 Savvy HR managers are rethinking communication strategies to facilitate effective communication in a diverse workplace.
 They understand the impact poor communication can have on a business.
-Business Insider reported on a survey that found poor communication contributed to increased stress, delayed or incomplete projects, missed performance goals, and lost sales.
+Business Insider reported on a survey that found poor communication contributed to increased stress, delayed or incomplete projects, missed performance goals, poor employee engagement, and lost sales.

 So how do you ensure your business doesn’t suffer these consequences?
 Let’s explore four categories of barriers to effective communication in the workplace (language barriers, inclusion barriers, cultural barriers, and environmental barriers).
 We’ll also look at how to overcome them with tips for effective communication with diverse workplace audiences.

 Multinational organizations should be aware of the following potential workplace language barriers:

 Help employees achieve common language proficiency